 Nicholas.
 Haiden didn’t know a lot about him, except that he was Lucy’s most reliable and yet seldom used contact.
-Every bit of information that Nicholas had provided before had led to stop incredibly dangerous monsters from an enacting horrific plans.
+Every bit of information that Nicholas had provided before had led to stopping incredibly dangerous monsters from enacting horrific plans.
 Whoever this Nicholas was, he had provided enough information in the past to stop multiple wholesale slaughters from happening.
 He didn’t send along information often, but when he did, it was a big deal.

 The news that whatever this information was came from him was enough to make Haiden relax slightly.
 “Okay, what’s happening?”